A topic from the subject of Biochemistry in Chemistry.

 Procedure:

-1. Tube 1 (Control): Add 5 ml of catalase enzyme solution and 5 ml of hydrogen peroxide solution.
+1. Tube 1 (Control): Add 5 ml of catalase enzyme solution and 5 ml of hydrogen peroxide solution using a graduated cylinder.
+Observe and record your observations.

-2. Tube 2 (Vitamin C): Add 5 ml of catalase enzyme solution, 5 ml of hydrogen peroxide solution, and a pinch of vitamin C powder.
+2. Tube 2 (Vitamin C): Add 5 ml of catalase enzyme solution, 5 ml of hydrogen peroxide solution (using a graduated cylinder), and a small pinch of vitamin C powder.
+Stir gently.
+Observe and record your observations.

-3. Tube 3 (Boiled Enzyme): Add 5 ml of boiled catalase enzyme solution and 5 ml of hydrogen peroxide solution.
+3. Tube 3 (Boiled Enzyme): Add 5 ml of boiled catalase enzyme solution and 5 ml of hydrogen peroxide solution (using a graduated cylinder).
+Observe and record your observations.

 Observations:

-* No gas bubbles form in Tube 3 (boiled enzyme) indicating that heat denatures the enzyme and inhibits its activity.
+• Tube 3 (boiled enzyme): Minimal to no gas bubbles form, indicating that heat denatures the enzyme, inhibiting its activity.

 Significance:

 This experiment demonstrates the importance of vitamins and cofactors in enzyme catalysis.
-Cofactors, such as vitamin C in this case, are non-protein molecules that assist enzymes in carrying out specific biochemical reactions.
+Cofactors, such as vitamin C, are non-protein molecules that assist enzymes in carrying out specific biochemical reactions.
 They facilitate enzyme-substrate interactions, stabilize enzyme structures, and enhance enzyme activity.
 This experiment showcases how a cofactor can impact the efficiency of an enzyme's catalytic action.
+The difference in the rate of reaction between Tube 1 and Tube 2 should be analyzed to quantify the effect of Vitamin C as a cofactor.
+Further experiments could investigate the effect of different concentrations of Vitamin C.

 Share on: